kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 		2:action=get
 		2:entryId={1:result:objects:0:id}
 		ks={ks}</pre>
+{% endhighlight %}

 In the example, the first request lists entries whose names resemble *myentry*.
 The *media.list* request returns an object of type *KalturaMediaListResponse*, which contains an object named *objects* of type *KalturaMediaEntryArray*.

 The second request is *media.get*, which uses *entryId* as input.

 The *entryId* input is dynamic, and the value is obtained from the first request.
 Since the *media.list* response is constructed of array object within a response object, the first property to access is *KalturaMediaEntryArray*.

-Since in *KalturaMediaEntryArray* you want to obtain the first element (index **), you add *:0* to the request value.
+Since in the `KalturaMediaEntryArray` you want to obtain the first element (index **), add *:0* to the request value.

-Since from the first element you want only the ID that is the input for the second request, you add *:id* to the request value.
+Since from the first element you want only the ID that is the input for the second request, add *:id* to the request value.

 ## Maintaining Backward Compatibility and Tracking Version Changes